Clark’s Rule Pediatric Dosage Calculator

 Enter the child’s current weight in kilograms (kg).
 Must be greater than 0.

-Enter a single adult dose amount in milligrams (mg), as listed per dose (not per day).
+Enter a single adult dose amount in milligrams (mg), as listed per dose rather than per day.

 Educational estimate only.
-Verify with pediatric labeling or a clinician/pharmacist—especially for infants, prescriptions, or high-risk medications.
+Verify with pediatric labeling or a clinician or pharmacist, especially for infants, prescriptions, concentrated liquids, or high-risk medications.

 Enter the child’s weight and adult dose to estimate a pediatric amount.